 Tobacco and Vaping Products Act

-22 (1) Subject to this section, no person shall promote a tobacco product by means of an advertisement that depicts, in whole or in part, a tobacco product, its package or a brand element of one or that evokes a tobacco product or a brand element.
+22 (1) Subject to this section, no person shall promote a tobacco product by means of advertising that depicts, in whole or in part, a tobacco product, its package or a tobacco product-related brand element or that evokes a tobacco product or a tobacco product-related brand element.

 (2) Subject to the regulations, a person may advertise a tobacco product by means of information advertising or brand-preference advertising that is in

-(a) a publication that is provided by mail and addressed to an adult who is identified by name;
+(a) a publication that is addressed and sent to an adult who is identified by name; or